honkamj/locor/description.md

 ## Installation

+First, install PyTorch with instructions at https://pytorch.org/ (GPU version highly recommended).

-Install using pip by running the commands
+Then you can install Locor using pip by running the command

     pip install git+https://github.com/honkamj/locor